josephpetrone/Nanopore-RRN-Sequencing/README.md

 - -e = error
 - -O = min overlap
 - -o output
-- -a primer1...reverse_complement_of_primer2
+- -a primer_F...reverse_complement_of_primer_R
 - -m = minimum read length
 - -M = maximum read length
+- --revcomp = if inserted, will check the reverse complement of each read for the barcode, and will reformat a read to the "top strand" orientation if found.

+Due to the nature of Nanopore sequencing in simplex basecalling, about half of the dataset is comprised of the "bottom strand" of each amplicon.
+This makes the "--revcomp" option mandatory to flip all reads into the "top strand" orientation.

 > $module load cutadapt

-Loop through demultiplexed files to retain names
+Loop through demultiplexed files to retain filenames and perform cutadapt individually.
 ```
 > $cd [path/to/working/folder/3-demultiplexed]